dotnet/docs/docs/standard/design-guidelines/naming-parameters.md

  ✔️ CONSIDER meaningful names for operator overload parameters if doing so adds significant value.

- **X DO NOT** use abbreviations or numeric indices for operator overload parameter names.
+ ❌ DO NOT use abbreviations or numeric indices for operator overload parameter names.

  *Portions © 2005, 2009 Microsoft Corporation.
 All rights reserved.*